Infinity6542/Operation-Grace/README.md

 4. On the right panel, click on `Add Website...`
 5. Configure the website to your choice, making sure to configure `Content Directory > Physical Path` to the OpGrace folder (NOT one of the subfolders or files).
 6. Make sure that `Start Website immediately` is checked, and press `OK`.
 If the Website doesn't launch, simply head over to `http://localhost:[port you assigned earlier]` in a browser of your choice.
-7. You're all done!
+7. You're all done.
 Enjoy!

 ## Contributing